-- Starting July 1, 2010, the District pays partial contribution for all eligible Active Employees and Retirees - All Full-time Contract, Reduced-Contract, eligible Part-Time Faculty and Staff including the Retirees insured under the District plan, regardless the level of coverage, are required to contribute towards the cost of the health plan - Effective July 1, 2010, each Part-Time eligible employee from following bargaining units: ACE, CSEA, AMA, TEAMSTERS, OE3, and Confidentials who accepts or is hired into a position of at least 50 percent of the hours constituting a full-time assignment will be responsible to make a monthly contribution associated with the chosen health insurance plan option.
+- The District pays partial contribution for all eligible Active Employees and Retirees - All Full-time Contract, Reduced-Contract, eligible Part-Time Faculty and Staff including the Retirees insured under the District plan, regardless the level of coverage, are required to contribute towards the cost of the health plan - Each Part-Time eligible employee from following bargaining units: ACE, CSEA, AMA, TEAMSTERS, OE3, and Confidentials who accepts or is hired into a position of at least 50 percent of the hours constituting a full-time assignment will be responsible to make a monthly contribution associated with the chosen health insurance plan option.
 The amount of the additional monthly contribution will be the per employee per month cost (PEPM) established for the Plan Year (PY), times the percentage the employee's work assignment is less than a full-time assignment.
-For example, an employee who works 70 percent will pay 30 percent of the PEPM in addition to
+For example, an employee who works 70 percent will pay 30 percent of the PEPM in addition to the monthly contribution associated with the chosen health insurance plan option. - Surviving spouses and COBRA Beneficiaries pay the total premium amount in its entirety.